- OCVA Membership

 Raised in the small community of Tierra Del Mar just north of Pacific City, Arica Sears is a sixth generation Oregonian.
 She went to college at the University of Oregon, where she completed a Bachelor of Arts in International Studies with a focus on rural communities making decisions around natural resources.
 She has completed research in the Peruvian Amazon, worked on by catch issues on the coast of Ecuador, and worked in the tourism realm in Mallorca, Spain.

 “This position is responsible for convening dialogs, sometimes around contentious issues, and it’s important we as an agency don’t walk into them blind,” says OCVA Executive Director Marcus Hinz.
-As OCVA’s Destination Management Coordinator, Arica’s main concerns include the Strategic Investment Fund, People’s Coast Summit, Strategic Advisory Group, Public Art Trail, stakeholder communications and generally helping communicate the value of tourism to visitors, stakeholders and media.
+As OCVA’s Deputy Director, Arica’s main concerns include the Strategic Investment Fund, People’s Coast Summit, Strategic Advisory Group, Public Art Trail, stakeholder communications and generally helping communicate the value of tourism to visitors, stakeholders and media.

 Arica lives in Tierra del Mar with her chocolate lab Huckleberry.
 When she’s not working up and down the coast she enjoys running with her pup, going out for breakfast, and traveling internationally.